BurntxNoodle/CTF/2018 CSAW/Reversing/50 - A Tour of x86 Part 1/Readme.md

 The challenge reads:
 ![tour of x86 part 1](https://user-images.githubusercontent.com/41026969/50127555-a7079d00-023f-11e9-922f-d5880475e4fe.png)

+Note: All answers will start with ```0x``` followed by the adress asked.
+The number of bytes that are required to input were told for
+each question.

 You can find the files given in the challenge above the Readme.

 The ```nc``` will prompt the user and ask several questions regarding the ```stage-1.asm``` file.
 Users can either use ```cat```  to read the file or open with a text editor (I personally prefer sublime text).
 Upon entering the question correct, it will lead to the next question until the end.
 When all the answers were answered correctly, the flag will be given.